MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

-We present the details of the task-specific data sources in Figure \ref{fig:task_data_sources}.
+We illustrate examples for diverse skills included in the \data{} in Figure \ref{fig:skills_examples}.
+In addition, we illustrate the details of the task-specific data sources in Figure \ref{fig:task_data_sources}.
 Further, we highlight the biomedical domains and knowledge bases covered in the \data{} in Table \ref{tab:info_data_sources}.
 Additionally, Figure~\ref{fig:pie_charts} provides details on the biomedical domain, database, and the proportion of individual dataset sources.
-Furthermore, we note that \data{} comprises 725K unique images and 947K unique words.
+Overall, we note that \data{} comprises 725K unique images and 947K unique words.
 Collectively, these features underscore the diversity across various quality axes, making it well-suited for instruction tuning of mixed-modal foundation models.